djcurill/data-compression/README.md

 ## How Huffman Enconding Works

 Huffman encoding takes advantage of repeating values.
-Given a sequence of bytes, any bytes that occur more frequently than other, will be assigned an encoding that uses a smaller number of bits.
+Given a sequence of bytes, any bytes that occur more frequently than others, will be assigned an encoding that uses a smaller number of bits.
 More rare occurences will use more bits, meaning they take up more space but occur less frequently.

 This algorithm can be broken up into steps: